amilab

 Research Interests

-Religion , History, Ottoman Balkans, Ottoman Bosnia, Islam in the Balkans, Medieval Arabo-Islamic cultures,, Islamic Cultural and Intellectual history; Islamic epigraphy; Islamic esotericism
+Religion , History, Ottoman Balkans, Ottoman Bosnia, Islam in the Balkans, Medieval Arabo-Islamic cultures,, Islamic cultural and intellectual history; Islamic epigraphy; Islamic magic and esotericism; space and spatiality; mysticism

 Current Research Projects